 The Borrower hereby represents and warrants to the Lender on a continuing basis that:

-The obligation expressed or to be assumed by the Borrower in The Credit Agreement, and any relevant documents are legal, valid, binding and enforceable obligations;
+The obligation expressed or to be assumed by the Borrower in The Loan Agreement, and any relevant documents are legal, valid, binding and enforceable obligations;

-The entry into and performance by the Borrower of, and the transactions contemplated by, the Credit Agreement, and any relevant documents do not and shall not conflict with (i) any law or regulation applicable to the Borrower; or (ii) any agreement or instrument binding upon the Borrower;
+The entry into and performance by the Borrower of, and the transactions contemplated by, the Loan Agreement, and any relevant documents do not and shall not conflict with (i) any law or regulation applicable to the Borrower; or (ii) any agreement or instrument binding upon the Borrower;

 No event of default is continuing or might reasonably be expected to result from the making available of the Loan; and

-The Borrower has disclosed to the Lender all information (financial or otherwise) relating to the Borrower and all other relevant parties which is material to be known to the Lender in view of the provisions of The Credit Agreement, and other relevant documents and which is true, complete and accurate in all material respects as at the date it was given and is not misleading in any respect.
+The Borrower has disclosed to the Lender all information (financial or otherwise) relating to the Borrower and all other relevant parties which is material to be known to the Lender in view of the provisions of The Loan Agreement, and other relevant documents and which is true, complete and accurate in all material respects as at the date it was given and is not misleading in any respect.

 The Borrower covenants with the Lender that during the Loan Term:

-The Borrower shall comply in all respect with all applicable laws in connection with the performance of the Borrower’s obligations under the Credit Agreement, and other relevant documents;
+The Borrower shall comply in all respect with all applicable laws in connection with the performance of the Borrower’s obligations under the Loan Agreement, and other relevant documents;

-The Borrower shall obtain and maintain in full force and effect any authorisation, consent or approval required to enable the Borrower to perform the Borrower’s obligations under the Credit Agreement, and other relevant documents and to ensure the legality, validity, enforceability or admissibility in evidence of the Credit Agreement, and other relevant documents.
+The Borrower shall obtain and maintain in full force and effect any authorisation, consent or approval required to enable the Borrower to perform the Borrower’s obligations under the Loan Agreement, and other relevant documents and to ensure the legality, validity, enforceability or admissibility in evidence of the Loan Agreement, and other relevant documents.

-The Borrower shall notify the Lender in writing of any potential or actual Event of Default (if any specified in the Credit Agreement, and the Finance Appraisal Agreement) and any event or circumstance which constitutes a default under any other agreement binding upon the Borrower (and, in each case, the steps, if any, being taken to remedy it) promptly upon becoming aware of its occurrence;
+The Borrower shall notify the Lender in writing of any potential or actual Event of Default (if any specified in the Loan Agreement, and the Finance Appraisal Agreement) and any event or circumstance which constitutes a default under any other agreement binding upon the Borrower (and, in each case, the steps, if any, being taken to remedy it) promptly upon becoming aware of its occurrence;

 The Borrower shall provide a prior written notice to the Lender of any change in its the Borrower’s name, date of birth, residential address within 3calendar days of such changes;

-The Borrower shall notify the Lender of any change in the Borrower’s employment, business or profession.
+The Borrower shall notify the Lender of any change in the Borrower’s employment, business or profession before any commitment is made.
 In the event the Borrower is self-employed, the Borrower hereby undertakes to keep the Lender informed about the financials of his or her business on a periodic basis as requested by the Lender.

 Event of Default